ssdevopsacademy/colombia_dcc/README.md

 ### Luigi Giannandrea
 Learn about the hole DevOps cycle and how it is applied in current customers.
 Get a clear view about each technology related with this discipline and be prepared to apply this knowledge into our careers.

+### Julian gallo Londoño
+I Expect to really improve my knowledge in DevOps tools and practices as right now is a little confusing for me as developer

 ---